MajidUppal/CSCI_115_Stockbusters/README.md

 - In dark mode, some of the text is not visible.
 Working on changing the colors and contrast.

 **Future Enhancements**

+***Models***
-- Incorporate other trading models for recommending stocks
+- Incorporate additional models for recommending stocks
+- Integrate Sentiment and macroeconomics signals

+***Product Features***
-- Implement auto trader that implements trading orders directly to the brokerage account
+- Develop auto trader that implements trading orders directly to the brokerage accounts
+- Launch mobile alerts for new signal or trade execution

+***Exploring New Horizons***
+- Expand coverage to ETF and cryptocurrencies
+- Introduce commodity and alternative asset classes
+- Expand product availability to International Markets